wiredtiger/wiredtiger/src/evict/README.md

 ### Overview

 Eviction process ensures that the cache in WiredTiger is efficiently managed and it stays within user-defined boundaries.
 These boundaries are set through **target** and **trigger thresholds** for total, dirty, and update content.
-When the cache exceeds these limits, eviction processes begins to reduce the cache content.
+When the cache exceeds these limits, eviction processes begins to evict the content in cache.

 ### Key Parameters